Great salespeople understand the lifetime value of a customer.

 Tom Jennings, the VP of Professional Development for the WFCA, presents short video tips for improving your customer service and optimizing your staff performance.
 In the end, it’s all about understanding the importance of being 1% better than your competition.

-Validate to the customer that what she is saying is important to you.
+Taking attentive notes will validate to the customer that what she has to say is important to you.

 - next ›